-After Operations

-- Contact RC and Request to go "Cold", record time on sign-in sheet, and relay to / Inform OOD - Inspect range, and ensure participants pack out their debris, pick up brass remaining, pick up trash remaining - Lower flags, return barriers to their proper state - Use cell phone to provide "End of Training Report" to RC - Count the number of rounds for each DODIC and report the totals to RC - Contact RC and notify of departure from range, record time - Return gear to OOD - Return gear to QSC Clubhouse, turn-in sign-in sheets to RSO Desk In Box, and report any issues with the range and/or participants to QSC BOD
+- After Operations - Contact RC and Request a "Cold" time, record time on sign-in sheet, and Inform OOD - Inspect range, and ensure participants pack out their debris, pick up brass remaining, pick up trash remaining - Lower flags, return barriers to their proper state - Use cell phone to provide "End of Training Report" to RC - Count the number of rounds for each DODIC and report the totals to RC - Contact RC and notify time of departure from range, record time - Return gear to OOD.
+Report any issues with the range (i.e., tree down, etc.) - Return gear to QSC Clubhouse (i.e., Range Box), Staple and turn-in sign-in sheets to RSO Desk In Box, Refill the QSC Range Box and report any issues with the range and/or participants to QSC BOD